How to Survive: Plot

 Along the way, the survivor finds Emily alive, but imprisoned, and frees her, reuniting her with Carol.
 The girl claims she was taken prisoner by a strange man whose face she never saw; her testimony, added to Carol's accusation of the same man being responsible for guiding the ship she was on onto the reefs, makes it evident that Kovac is not all he seems after all.

 The survivor eventually gathers Sanchez, Carol, and Emily by the repaired seaplane.
 Sanchez wants to leave at once, but the survivor insists they fetch Ramon as well.
 However, not far from the plane the survivor is instead confronted by Kovac, who shows his true colors, claiming he does not want the survivor to leave as they have 'not finished their training'.
 He then sets the survivor a 'final exam' by attracting a massive zombie horde, which will have to be fought off while the plane starts up.
 Finally, after a grueling battle, the survivor manages to escape back to the plane, and it takes off with Kovac calling through a loudspeaker for the survivor to 'come back'.

 The game ends with Kovac causing another shipwreck by misguiding a ship over the radio, just as he did with the player's in the beginning.
 He then calls an accomplice, stating that a "new shipment of recruits" has arrived, and the accomplice answers with "Copy, amigo.
 I'm in position.
-Ready to play another round?".
+Ready to play another round?"
 It is then seen that the accomplice is none other than the old cripple, Ramon.

 Reception

-How to Survive received mixed reviews upon release.
+How to Survive and its Storm Warning Edition received "mixed or average reviews" on all platforms, though the latter title was a bit better received than the former, according to the review aggregation website Metacritic.
+In Japan, where the Xbox 360 version was ported for release on October 23, 2013, followed by the PlayStation 3 version, which was published by Spike Chunsoft under the name How to Survive: Zombie Island (HOW TO SURVIVE ゾンビアイランド, HOW TO SURVIVE Zonbi Airando) on March 4, 2014; and the PlayStation 4 version (also published by Spkie Chunsoft under the name How to Survive: Zombie Island - Storm Warning Edition (HOW TO SURVIVE ゾンビアイランド ストームワーニングエディション, HOW TO SURVIVE Zonbi Airando Sutōmu Wāningu Edishon)) on April 8, 2015, Famitsu gave the latter console version a score of 31 out of 40.

 Sequel

 How To Survive - Third Person Standalone was announced on June 4, 2015.
 It is an expansion pack in which players play the game in a third-person perspective, as opposed to the top-down perspective of the original How to Survive.
-A sequel, How to Survive 2 was announced on August 28, 2015.
+A sequel, How to Survive 2, was announced on August 28, 2015.
 It features enhanced graphics and an expanded home base camp and crafting system.
 It was set in New Orleans and it was released on Steam's early access in October 2015.